zanderlewis/lectern/README.md

 Lectern is not a complete replacement for Composer just yet!
 Some things I haven't been able to test (as AI wrote that code), or aren't of high priority.
 - Composer compatible plugin system
 - Testing of private packages and git repositories
+- Implement the rest of Composer's commands
+- Speed up Outdated checks, as they are slower than Composer currently

 ## Benchmarks
 This image is the performance comparison for Lectern and Composer cache hits on various different commands (lower is better):